Frequently Asked Questions for Graduate Students applying for Financial Aid

 All applicants must complete the FAFSA (Free Application for Student Financial Aid) which can be completed online.
 Please note that our school code number is 001426-00.
-In addition to the FAFSA form, we require the School of Nursing Application for Financial Aid.
+In addition to the FAFSA form, we require the School of Nursing Application for Financial Aid for new incoming students.

 Where do I submit these forms?

 When filing the FAFSA online the information is submitted electronically.
 The School of Nursing application should be returned directly to the Office of Financial Aid.
 These forms can be faxed to 203-436-9761 or emailed to email@example.com